santisq/PSCompression/docs/en-US/Compress-GzipArchive.md

 ### -DestinationPath

-The destination path to the Gzip file.
+The destination path to the Gzip compressed file.
-If the file name in DestinationPath doesn't have a `.gzip` file name extension, the function appends the `.gzip` file name extension.
+If the file name in DestinationPath doesn't have a `.gz` file name extension, the cmdlet appends the `.gz` file name extension.

 ```yaml
 Type: String